rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 on the string slice in `Context` and the reference to a `Context` in `Parser`.

 For simplicity’s sake, the `parse` function returns `Result<(), &str>`.
-That is, the function will do nothing on success, and on failure will return the part of the string slice that didn’t parse correctly.
+That is, the function will do nothing on success and, on failure, will return the part of the string slice that didn’t parse correctly.
 A real implementation would provide more error information and would return a structured data type when parsing succeeds.
 We won’t be discussing those details because they aren’t